dbj-data/bench/source/benches/string_pool_comparing/readme.md

 I do sincerely hope I am using uthash and friends as they should be.

-I have added UBENCH to Artur's good solutions: https://godbolt.org/z/7PPzjW
+I have added UBENCH to [Artur's good solutions](https://godbolt.org/z/bPh6ss)